 Our mission statement

-The PSD Academy & Registry teaches trainers how to properly and effectively task train service dogs
+The PSD Academy & Registry teaches trainers and individuals how to properly and effectively task train service dogs.

 would benefit from a service dog the necessary help and resources to have a well trained service dog.